IanLondon/solarpunk-drifters/api-server/README.md

 SESSION_SECRET=sessionSecretHere123

 # used to connect to postgres database
-docker run --init --network host -e SESSION_SECRET=session-secret-123 -e PGDATABASE=postgres -e PGUSER=postgres -e PGHOST=localhost -e PGPASSWORD=tacocat -e PORT=8080 api-server-dev-test
+PGDATABASE=postgres
+PGHOST=localhost
+PGPASSWORD=localDbPasswordHere
+PGPORT=5432
+PGUSER=postgres

 # Prohibits knex from connecting to the DB via `connectKnex()` if set to 1.
 # Useful to ensure that unit tests aren't using the DB, see README for more details